ronaldoramirez/ronaldoramirez/README.md

 ## Hello :wave:

-My name is Ronaldo, I'm from Guatemala and I'm a JR back-end developer.
+My name is Ronaldo, I'm from Guatemala and I'm a Developer Web.

 * Currently working for [Tomza Group](https://www.tomzasureste.com/empresarial.html) as a Developer Web SR.